Best Free Transcription Software in 2026

 Best for: Manual transcription in a browser

-oTranscribe is not automatic transcription software, but it is still worth including because plenty of users searching for free transcription tools actually need help with manual transcription, editing, or interview review.
+oTranscribe is not automatic transcription software, but it deserves a place on this list because many users searching for free transcription tools still need manual control.

 Pros